 Do you love animated films?
 What kid doesn’t?
-Your parents might even like them as much as you do!
+Your family members probably like them as much as you do!
 In animated films, animals can talk.
 Characters can fly.
 Audiences can visit worlds that feel like dreams!

 Clay animation got its start way back in 1897 when modeling clay was invented.
 Artists began to sculpt characters out of clay.
-They would then take multiple still pictures of the character, moving the character slightly in between each picture.
+They would then take multiple still pictures of the character.
+Between each picture, they moved the character very slightly.

-So let’s do the math to figure out just how much work a simple 30-minute clay animation movie would require?
+So just how much work a simple 30-minute clay animation movie would require?
 Let’s do the math.
-At a rate of 12 stops per second of movie time, a 30-minute clay animation movie requires 21,600 still pictures!
+At a rate of 12 stops per movie second, a 30-minute clay animation movie takes 21,600 still pictures!
 A full-length (90-minute) clay animation movie would require 64,800 still pictures.

-Can you imagine taking 21,600 still pictures while making tiny changes to clay characters in between each and every picture?
+Can you imagine taking 21,600 still pictures while making tiny changes to clay characters between every picture?
 That’s how much work clay animation is!